kaio-99/kaio-99/README.md

-### Hi there 👋

-A second-year M.Eng student at NUAA.
+👋A second-year M.Eng student at NUAA.

 - ⚡ I’m currently working on multi-modal learning, brain decoding, and affective computing.